How to Ask Your Crush Out Without Overthinking It

 When to Make Your Move

 Timing matters less than clarity.
-You're ready to ask when you've seen consistent interest—they reply, they ask you questions, they make time, and the vibe feels mutual.
+You're ready to ask when you've seen consistent interest—they reply, they ask questions, they make time, and the vibe feels mutual.
 You don't need a perfect moment or 100% certainty; you need enough signal to make the ask reasonable.

 Signs it's a good time: